robbibt/pyTMD/doc/source/background/Glossary.rst

         point of an orbit where a celestial body intersects the ecliptic, and the latitude coordinate is increasing

     Barycenter
-        center of mass of a system of bodies
+        center of mass of a system of bodies, such as the solar system or the Earth-Moon system

     Body Tide
         see :term:`Solid Earth Tide`